These four systems determine:

 - Testing requirements (weekly, monthly, annual depending on system classification)

-- Winterization
+- Winterization process

 - Backup systems